department-for-transport-public/D-TRO/README.md

 Private Beta was launched on Tuesday 15 October 2024.

-The latest release of the Data Specification in PROD is 3.4.0 as part of the D-TRO Beta project for your input and feedback on.
-Version 3.4 introduces camelCase, more robust validation and several other improvements.
+The latest release of the Data Specification in PROD is 3.4.1 as part of the D-TRO Beta project for your input and feedback on.

+Version 3.4.1 introduces

+- Max Stay, no return attribution for all regulations (previously limited to Permits only)
+- Extending the "extensionEnumeration" enumeration works across all of the following enumerated list:"permitType", "payloadType", "vehicleUsageType", "emissionsClassificationEuroType", "fuelType", "vehicleEquipmentType", "vehicleType"
+- Bug fixes to the processing of Consultation records
+- Various additional enumerations

-Version 3.4 is live in Integration as of 31 March 2025 and Production as of 29 April 2025.
+Version 3.4.1 is live in Integration and Production as of 12 August 2025.
 More details are available at:

 https://github.com/department-for-transport-public/D-TRO/issues/78

-Documentation and artefacts for v3.4 (and earlier, active versions) are on GitHub.
+Documentation and artefacts for v3.4.x are on GitHub.

-All versions v3.3.x have been deprecated.
+All versions v3.3.x (and lower) have been deprecated.

-New minor version (with non-breaking changes) 3.4.1 will be launched in Integration on 15 July 2025 and in Production on 12 August 2025.

-Changes in v3.4.1 of the Data Specification address:

-Max Stay, no return attribution for all regulations (previously limited to Permits only) Extending the "extensionEnumeration" enumeration works across all of the following enumerated list:"permitType", "payloadType", "vehicleUsageType", "emissionsClassificationEuroType", "fuelType", "vehicleEquipmentType", "vehicleType"
-Bug fixes to the processing of Consultation records Various additional enumerations

-See https://github.com/department-for-transport-public/D-TRO/issues/78 for more details.

 **Consultation on Secondary Legislation
 **